woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 To choose, put yourself in the merchant’s shoes: where would you go to find this feature?
 What is it related to?
 Adding your extension to a group of similar features will help merchants navigate the form and make it easier for them to find your extension.

-### Field
+### Fields

 Field extensions are the simplest type of extension.
-They can add new, replace, and expand existing form fields in any section, hide fields, and change form defaults.
+They can add new, replace, and expand existing form fields in any section, and hide fields.

 #### ✅ What they are for